Our mission is to provide healthy food and compassionate support, and to advocate for food security and social equity.

 © Mia Blas 2017

 Food Banks and Food Access Centers like Dutchess Outreach continue to help fill in the gaps that individuals and families face in fulfilling their most basic needs that have been exacerbated by increasing income inequality.
 In the past several years, in the face of a global pandemic and community crisis, our programs are needed more than ever therefore requiring us to increase our capacity.
-The numbers we are experiencing now have more than doubled compared to what we saw prior to 2020.

 Individuals and families who have never sought out our assistance, however, who could likely have used it at one point or another, have previously made the choice not to reach out to us for a hand up because of the stigma that has been attached to asking for help when you need it from programs that were created to provide that help.
 We’re seeing some clients who haven’t had the need to visit our pantry in over 20 years and new visitors every day.
 These are unprecedented times, indeed.
 The hardship our community is now faced with has left many with no other option.